Qila Niazi

 Qila Niazi (Niazi Fort, Qalaye Niazi, Niyāzī Kalā, نیازی کلا) is a village located near kabul Afghanistan.
 It is about 135 km south of Kabul.

 It was an ancient fortified area belonging to Niazi tribal chieftains who had married into the Barakzai Dynasty and settled in Paktia Province.

 Named after its creators the Khans of Niazi, translated into English the name literally meant "Fort of the Niazis".
 The area originally housed a mud brick fort.
 Although Niazis had inhabited the area as far back as 1500 BC it is impossible to determine the date the fort was founded, since available oral evidence is contradictory.

 The fort was inhabited until the late 1930s, when the Great Khan Niazi migrated to Pakistan as a result of the political turmoil in Afghanistan, which caused the nation to practically disintegrate into chaos.
 Today a village inhabited by Niazi tribesmen stands on the grounds of the fort.

 Niazi Kala in Pashto (د نيازيو کلا) is the area from the Salih Kheel village and up to Rabat Village of Paktia Gardez.

 Thousands of Niazi families live in the Qila Noazi.
 The Niazi which lives in this Qila is divided into Mostiwal, Janakheel, Agarwal, Nazarkhil, Azgharkhil and more.

 These people are mostly business related and on a very little quantity to political activities.
-They've flighted against British, Russian and US forces.
+They've fought against British, Russian and US forces.
 A well-known influential Sufi named Sufi Bismillah Jan Niazi and a tribal leader Malak Nasrullah Jan Niazi were heads of Qila Niazi.
 They were brothers to one another.
 This tribe have tribal culture and rules which are implemented by Malakan and Ulama of the Masajids.

+In late 2001, U.S. fighter aircraft carried out an airstrike on Qala-i-Niazi.
+The United States claimed that the area was a base for Taliban and al-Qaeda members.
+The attack destroyed several houses and caused civilian casualties.
+According to a United Nations report, 52 civilians were killed, including 25 children and 10 women.

+Later, four raids were carried out by American forces on the home of Haji Abdul Rauf Khan Niazi, a prominent tribal elder and influential figure from the same area, in Gardez, while three additional raids were conducted on his home in Khost.
+During the winter, half of his family would relocate to Khost, while the other half would remain in Gardez.